Inside: Looking ahead to summer potty training? Why potty training in the warm weather can make the process easier.

 Getting wiggles out.
 Getting your dose of Vitamin D (happy energy).
 Getting your child to pee and poop in a potty.

 Three things that are often easier to do in the summer.

 You’ve got the calendar out.
-If you’re thinking about when to jump into potty training your toddler, here are few reminders for potty training in the summer.
+If you’re thinking about when to jump into potty training your toddler, here are few reminders for summer potty training.

 Here's why summer is the ideal time to potty train for many families.

 And how the summer can make potty training feel easier.